sellmerfud/awakening/README.md

 4. The difficulty level
 5. A name for your game (so your progress can be saved)

-Your game is saved after each action: card play, plot resolution, etc.  You can use the `show actions` command to see the actions that have been performed during the current turn.
+Your game is saved after each action.
+You can use the `show actions` command to see the actions that have been performed during the current turn.

 When you run the program after you have one or more saved games then you will be asked